Skip to content

 namespace: kube-logging

-Replace username and password with your STACKIT credentials you generated the step before.
+Replace username, and password with your STACKIT Observability credentials.

 secret.yaml